matgeor/mat.geo/README.md

 # Affoscope
-AffoScope, is the shortform for affordable telescope.
-It is anticipated as a telescope which can give a decent performance (nice views of planets and moon) on a minimal budget.
-This is an attempt to enable all those who are interested in building a (starter) telescope themselves.
+AffoScope, is the shortform for an affordable telescope.
+It is a telescope which can deliver a decent performance (nice views of planets and moon), but can be setup on a minimal budget.
 This write up describes how to make your own AffoScope.
 For the tech saavy, this is a brief description about a DIY 60 mm refractor (f/11.6) telescope.
+It is anticipated that this write up will enable all those who are interested in building a (starter) telescope themselves.

 The main components of the telescope are

 - Objective Lens
 - Eyepiece